ln-komandur/nextcloud-on-ubuntu/README.md

 [Download the latest compatible version from nextcloud changelog](https://nextcloud.com/changelog/)

-Verify the installable file with `sha256sum ./Downloads/nextcloud-*.zip` against the [respective checksum in the sha256 file](https://nextcloud.com/changelog/)
+Use `sha256sum ./Downloads/nextcloud-*.zip` # *Verify the installable file with against the [respective checksum in the sha256 file](https://nextcloud.com/changelog/)*

-`sudo unzip ./Downloads/nextcloud-*.zip  -d /var/www/` # Extract the installable
+`sudo unzip ./Downloads/nextcloud-*.zip  -d /var/www/` # *Extract the installable*

-`sudo chown www-data:www-data /var/www/nextcloud/ -R` # Change owner and group from root to www-data
+`sudo chown www-data:www-data /var/www/nextcloud/ -R` # *Change owner and group from root to www-data*

-`sudo systemctl reload apache2` # Reload (or restart if needed) apache before completing the installation through the web browser.
+`sudo systemctl reload apache2` # *Reload (or restart if needed) apache before completing the installation through the web browser*

 ---